jpierel14/sntd/docs/source/install.rst

 Installation
 ************

-SNSEDextend works on Python 2.7 and Python 3.4+ and requires the following Python packages:
+SNTD works on Python 2.7 and Python 3.4+ and requires the following Python packages:

 - `numpy <http://www.numpy.org/>`_